GEANT/edugain-training/materials/README.md

 ## Target Audience

-Trainees are new federation operators: IT skilled staff willing/needing to become new federation operators
+Trainees are new federation operators: IT skilled staff willing to acquire technical skills on Identity Federations to become new federation operators

 ## Presentation slides